-RENOWN Overall, our (Medium) provides over 1.05-3.35 times higher performance and 1.22-3.92 times higher HW utilization than the state-of-the-art design [7], as shown in Table III.
-In addition, the RENOWN (Large) achieves 3.7-14.8 times better performance than state-of-theart FPGA-based LSTM designs [6], [7], [15].
-This article focuses on minimizing latency and maximizing throughput by increasing the HW utilization.
+Overall, our RENOWN (Medium) provides over 1.05 to 3.35 times higher performance and 1.22 to 3.92 times higher hardware utilization than the state-of-the-art design [7], as shown in Table III.
+In addition, the RENOWN (Large) achieves 3.7 to 14.8 times better performance than state-of-the-art FPGA-based LSTM designs [6], [7], [15].
+This paper focuses on minimizing latency and maximizing throughput by increasing the hardware utilization.
 The results show flexible customizability of our architecture for different scenarios.
 The column-wise approach exposes the most parallelism while minimizing stalls due to data dependencies.